AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

 See [this answer](https://tex.stackexchange.com/a/83386/29222) on tex.stackexchange.com for more information.

 ## The result
-The workflow above takes about 4 minutes to run on GitHub.
+The workflow above takes about 4 minutes to run on GitHub and spits out new PDFs.
 It's fairly reliable but could be improved, for example by using caching between commits to avoid spinning up a new machine every time.

 You can see the whole thing in use as part of my [open science course](https://github.com/LIKE-ITN/OpenScienceTrainingCourse).